hdudeness/cassybot/README.md

 # Cassy The Casino Bot

-Team Software Project 3's Discord Casino Bot
+Team Software Project 3's Discord Casino Bot:

+CassyBot is a Discord bot being developed using Node.js, Discord.js, and Better SQL 3.
+Cassy can perform a few simple tasks which include playing music, flipping a coin, and assisting the user.
+In the future, Cassy will be able to join any server and provide the server with Casino Games!
+She will support the games: Blackjack, Roulette, and Slots!
+Contact us to learn more!

 ## Getting Started